app-EL/app-el.github.io/README.md

 Hello.
 I'm Erik, a GIS professional based in Hilo, Hawaii.

 ## About Me
-Experienced in GIS, low-code platforms, and technology communities.
-Background in nexus regulation geospatial, cultural, and ecological research.
+Experienced in GIS, code/low-code platforms, and technology communities.
+Background in geographical, cultural, and ecological research and nexus regulation.

 ## Skills
 - Full stack enterprise GIS systems